eea/eea.docker.graylog2/README.md

   __Note:__ Mongo and ElasticSearch are not directly configurable so please use this option with at either ```graylog-server``` or ```graylog-web``` set.

+# Contributing

+If you used this image and saw something that can be improved, please send a Pull Request.